willettk/ancientlives/README.md

 8) A matlab script is used to read the original unicode file into a Matlab database.
 This step creates a large but well-indexed file that is used for subsequent processing.
-This took 9m7.912s minutes on the MSI computer as a job with non-specified number of cores, using an older version of markers.txt.
+This took 9m7.912s minutes on the MSI computer as a job with non-specified number of cores, using an older version of markers.csv.

 	# create the matlab database
 	module load matlab